 Massachusetts law provides rights and protections pertaining to student records relating to care and education at Granite Academy.
-603 CMR 23.00 is promulgated to ensure parents' and students' rights of confidentiality, inspection, amendment, and destruction of student records and to assist local school systems in adhering to the law.
-Students and parents who wish to assure that they have the most current and complete information regarding student records should contact the Massachusetts Department of Elementary and Secondary Education (DESE).
+603 CMR 23.00 is promulgated to ensure guardian's/caregivers' and students' rights of confidentiality, inspection, amendment, and destruction of student records and to assist local school systems in adhering to the law.
+Students and guardians/caregivers who wish to assure that they have the most current and complete information regarding student records should contact the Massachusetts Department of Elementary and Secondary Education (DESE).

-Parent and Student Rights
+Parent/Guardian/Caretaker and Student Rights

-Disclaimer: Granite Academy provides the following information to incoming students and parents as a courtesy and for informational purposes.
+Disclaimer: Granite Academy provides the following information to incoming students and guardians/caregivers as a courtesy and for informational purposes.
 We endeavor to assure that the information provided is current, however, we make no claim as to the accuracy of the information or whether it is actually current.

-Students and parents, who wish to assure that they have the most current and complete information regarding student rights, should contact the Massachusetts Department of Elementary and Secondary Education.
+Students and guardians/caregivers, who wish to assure that they have the most current and complete information regarding student rights, should contact the Massachusetts Department of Elementary and Secondary Education.